top of page

 Therapy Is a Collaborative Process

-Therapy works best when it feels like a partnership.
+Therapy works best as a partnership.

-Evidence-Based Approaches That Inform My Work
+Evidence-Based Approaches

 • Cognitive Behavioral Therapy (CBT)